ocrosby/client-sincsports-divisions-lambda/README.md

 # Overview

-This repository contains an AWS Lambda function capable of returning a JSON representation of SincSports divisions by season and year.
+This repository contains an AWS Lambda function capable of returning a JSON representation of SincSports youth Soccer divisions by season and year.

 This is intended to be an educational project so don't expect much. :)